-Any shareholder who wishes to present a proposal for action at our next Annual Meeting of shareholders tentatively scheduled for March 17, 2023, or to nominate a director candidate for our Board of Directors, must submit such proposal or nomination in writing to our Corporate Secretary at HEICO Corporation, 3000 Taft Street, Hollywood, Florida 33021.
+Any shareholder who wishes to present a proposal for action at our next Annual Meeting of shareholders tentatively scheduled for March 15, 2024, or to nominate a director candidate for our Board of Directors, must submit such proposal or nomination in writing to our Corporate Secretary at HEICO Corporation, 3000 Taft Street, Hollywood, Florida 33021.
 The proposal or nomination should comply with the time period and information requirements as set forth in our By-laws relating to shareholder business or shareholder nominations, respectively.
-To be eligible to present a proposal or nomination at the 2023 Annual Meeting, such proposal or nomination must be properly submitted to us as set forth in our By-laws and not earlier than December 17, 2022 nor later than January 16, 2023.
+To be eligible to present a proposal or nomination at the 2024 Annual Meeting, such proposal or nomination must be properly submitted to us as set forth in our By-laws and not earlier than December 16, 2023 nor later than January 16, 2024.
 These requirements are separate from the SEC's requirements that a stockholder must meet in order to have a proposal included in our proxy statement.
-Shareholders interested in submitting a proposal for inclusion in the Proxy Statement for the 2023 Annual Meeting of Shareholders may do so by following the procedures prescribed in SEC Rule 14a-8.
-To be eligible for inclusion, shareholder proposals must be received by our Corporate Secretary at the herein above address no later than October 12, 2022.
+Shareholders interested in submitting a proposal for inclusion in the Proxy Statement for the 2024 Annual Meeting of Shareholders may do so by following the procedures prescribed in SEC Rule 14a-8.
+To be eligible for inclusion, shareholder proposals must be received by our Corporate Secretary at the herein above address no later than October 11, 2023.
+Additionally, to comply with the SEC's universal proxy rules, shareholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice by January 17, 2024 and do so by following the procedures prescribed in SEC Rule 14a-19.